DUKE GEOLOGICAL LABORATORY

 Geology of Central Park - From Rocks to Ice

 Charles Merguerian spoke about the joint research project in Central Park conducted with Dukelabs advance scout Mickey in late 2003.
 New lithologic mapping has redefined the extent of aluminous rocks mapped as Hartland formation throughout Central Park.
 Their field guide covers the south part of the park - the area most visited by travelers and tourists.
-They also conducted a trip on 26 June 2004 for the Long Island Geologists.
-Their fully extended abstract and field guide can be found here.
+They also conducted a field trip on 26 June 2004 for the Long Island Geologists.

 25 March 2004